arisdask/FastParallelKNN/README.md

 ## Build and Run Project with `.sh` Script

-***Warning: Make sure that the datasets we ask to call are actually stored inside the `/data` folder, otherwise they need to be downloaded/stored there - or you can change the filepath and the dataset names to call your own.***
+***Warning: Make sure that the datasets we ask to call are actually stored inside the `/data` folder, otherwise they need to be downloaded/stored there - or you can change the filepath and the dataset names to call your own.*** (You can find the `sift-128-euclidean.hdf5` inside this [repo](https://github.com/erikbern/ann-benchmarks))

 The `run_knn.sh` shell script is designed to facilitate running the `knn_project` executable by handling user inputs and constructing the command accordingly.
 Here are some key details to include: